-N/A - The Portfolio's benchmark has not been designated as a reference benchmark.
+N/A - The Portfolio does not use a benchmark for performance comparison purposes or as a universe for selection.
+However, it does use a benchmark for ESG rating comparison purposes and carbon intensity purposes only and this benchmark has not been designated as a reference benchmark.
 Therefore, it is not consistent with the environmental or social characteristics promoted by the Portfolio.